MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/manage/show-hide-new-features.md

      - The first version (release) that the feature is available in for that channel.
 4. Choose **Hide from users**.
 Or, if you previously hid the feature, choose **Show to users**.

-You can also select multiple features on the **Manage which ‎Office‎ features appear in What's New** page and then choose either **Hide** or **Show**.
+You can also select multiple features on the **Manage which ‎Office‎ features appear in What's New** page, and then choose either **Hide** or **Show**.

 > [!NOTE]
 > - If a feature is available in multiple Office apps, setting the feature to **Hidden** hides the feature message in all of those Office apps.
 > - All feature messages are shown to users by default.
-This is the default status for all features, and the status listed only changes if you have chosen to hide or show a feature message.
+This is the default status for all features, and the status only changes if you have chosen to hide or show a feature message.
-> - You can also get to the **What's new in Office** feature from the Microsoft 365 Apps center ([https://config.office.com](https://config.office.com)).
+> - You can also get to the **What's new in Office** feature from the Microsoft 365 Apps admin center ([https://config.office.com](https://config.office.com)).
 The feature is found under **Customization** > **What's New Management**.

 ## List of features

 You can filter which features appear on the **Manage which ‎Office‎ features appear in What's New** page.
-You can filter by channel, application, or status, or some combination of them.
+You can filter by channel, application, or status, or by some combination of them.

 New features appear on the **Manage which ‎Office‎ features appear in What's New** page based on the following schedule: